SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_PROJECT.md

 ### Create a new Variant within an Project

 To create a new variant of a project, simply click on the "+" symbol and enter a name.
-You have already created a new variant in the project and the editor opens automatically
+You have already created a new variant in the project and the editor opens automatically.

 ![Create new variant](./animated_images/compressed/29-01-2024-002-create_new_variant.gif)

 ### Become creative (start editing)